 Whilst the father may have secured the outcome he sought, the judge felt that the manner in which he had approached the case meant that he should pay a proportion of the mother’s legal fees.
 He has concluded that the father should pay for the mother to secure her own accommodation in Switzerland, and ordered that the Child Arrangements Order he would make would record that the children would live with both of their parents, even if that amount of time they would be spending with each parent would be unequal.

-*S v S EWHC 2345 (Fam)Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+*S v S EWHC 2345 (Fam)Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.